 HOW should this medicine be used?

 Sparsentan comes as a tablet to take by mouth.
-It is usually taken just prior to meals once a day.
-Take sparsentan at around the same time every day and always the same spacing from meals.
+It is usually taken once a day before your morning meal or before your evening meal.
+Take sparsentan at around the same time every day and before the same meal.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take sparsentan exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of sparsentan and increase your dose after 14 days.